This blog post demonstrates how to set up a Zephyr project in a reproducible

 .PHONY:: module_cmsis

-update modules module_cmsis modules/hal/cmsis/.git/HEAD:: .west/config
+modules module_cmsis modules/hal/cmsis/.git/HEAD:: .west/config

 mkdir -p modules